 nostalgia for the good old days of $4 milk or gas.

-That's just part of the rhythm of modern life,
+I supposethat's just part of the rhythm of modern life, but we don't

-way.
-Like most anything else, there are ways to get by cheaper and better when you
+anything else, there are ways to get by cheaper and better when you

 1. First, Track Your Expenses